primaryobjects/quantum-tunneling/readme.md

 ![Quantum tunneling probability](images/plot1.png)

-We can see in the above chart that the probability for quantum tunneling to occur remains relatively insignificant through the year 2021, with a probability of just `r format(prob[prob$Year==2021,]$Probability * 100, scientific=T)`% through the year 2021.
-However, at `r max(prob$Year)` and beyond, we can see a distinctly different percentage with a `r round(prob[prob$Year==2025,]$Probability * 100, 2)`% chance for quantum tunneling to occur.
+We can see in the above chart that the probability for quantum tunneling to occur remains relatively insignificant through the year 2021, with a probability of just1.930892e-14% through the year 2021.
+However, at 2025 and beyond, we can see a distinctly different percentage with a 2.68% chance for quantum tunneling to occur.
 In realistic terms, this could indicate a potential data loss that may exceed reasonable thresholds in computing.

 A smoothed version of the chart is displayed below, also indicating the rise in quantum tunelling probability occuring after the year 2021.